Lilly Téllez: Election as senator

 In November 2017, Andrés Manuel López Obrador contacted Téllez and offered to run her as a Senate candidate from his National Regeneration Movement (Morena) party from the state of Sonora.
 Two months later, Téllez announced in an interview with Ciro Gómez Leyva on Radio Fórmula that she would take up the offer, though she would not become a Morena party member.
 She would run alongside Alfonso Durazo Montaño, a longtime politician and public official in the state, as the Juntos Haremos Historia coalition candidates for Senate from Sonora.
 The ticket obtained 200,000 more votes than the PRI ticket, putting it in first place and securing seats for Téllez and Durazo in the Senate.

 In August 2018, Téllez announced she would file an injunction against several constitutional reforms approved in the Sonora state government that reduce the power of the state legislature.
 Opposition to these reforms, which Téllez described as a "dictatorial smackdown by Governor Claudia Pavlovich Arellano", has been particularly vociferous within Morena, as the party won 20 of the 21 district seats in the Sonoran state legislature in the 2018 midterm elections.

 On December 16, 2019, the Comisión de Justicia (Justice Commission) of Morena demanded the expulsion of Lilly Téllez from her position as a member of the party's Senate caucus, primarily due to her opposition to the legalization of abortion.
 On 3 June 2020, Téllez joined the National Action Party.

+Téllez García is seeking re-election as one of Sonora's senators in the 2024 Senate election, occupying the second place on the Fuerza y Corazón por México coalition's two-name formula.

 Personal life

 Téllez was married in 2003 to businessman Guillermo Calderón Villalobos in Mexico City, who she then divorced.

-Téllez married Jesús Tueme in 2019.